Unlimited Name Ideas Free Access No Login Needed

 Measuring Normalization Success

-Normalization coverageRecords with valid canonical name / Total records> 95%
+Normalization coverage Valid canonical records / Total records > 95%

-Manual review queue sizeCount of records flagged for human review weeklyDecreasing trend
+Manual review queue size Records flagged for human review weekly Decreasing trend

-Time to clean new importsMinutes to normalize a 1,000-row CSV< 10 min
+Time to clean new imports Minutes to normalize a 1,000-row CSV < 10 minutes

-Tracking template: Export company names weekly to a spreadsheet.
-Run a simple duplicate count.
-Plot the trend line.
-If your duplicate rate is rising, new variation patterns are entering your system that your current rules don’t cover β€” that is your signal to expand the ruleset.
+Simple tracking method: Export company names weekly to a spreadsheet.
+Run a duplicate count.
+Plot the trend.
+If your duplicate rate is rising, new variation patterns are entering your system that your current rules don’t cover that’s your signal to expand the ruleset.

-Normalizing production data without a backup: Always run normalization on a staging copy first.
+Normalizing production data without a backup.
+Always run normalization on a staging copy first.
 Test on 100 records.
 Validate.
 Then run in batches.
 Keep the raw original in a separate field (company_name_raw) before overwriting with the canonical form.

-One-time normalization runs: New data arrives daily.
-Normalization is not a project β€” it is a pipeline stage.
-Build it into your ETL process, your CRM intake forms, and your enrichment workflows so every record is normalized at the point of entry.
+Treating normalization as a one-time project.
+New data arrives daily.
+Build normalization into your ETL process, CRM intake forms, and enrichment workflows so every record is normalized at the point of entry not after the mess has already accumulated.

 FAQ: Brand Name Normalization Rules